Acoustics - listening and learning

 • Define acceptable limits; for example, use ‘mute’, ‘whisper voices’, ‘partner voices’ and ‘group voices’ for working noise ranging from no talking through to conversational level; use ‘playground/break-time voices’ for levels unacceptable in the classroom.

 • Use visual indicators of noise levels such as a ‘noiseometer’ or traffic light system to represent the range.
-This can be a paper, card or whiteboard versions of ‘classroom management aids’ (or there is even an ‘AudioTools’ sound level meter traffic light app for iPod Touch and the iPhone).
+This can be a paper, card or whiteboard versions of ‘classroom management aids’ or products such as Connevans BabbleGuard – a modern LED bar, with a sophisticated sound sensor, which will vary its colour using the traffic light pattern of green, amber and red to reflect the level of sound in the classroom.

 • Support your spoken instructions with accessible visual cues so pupils can see the steps to completing tasks within the lesson.
 Have clear systems for pupils to show their understanding and ask for help.

-• Distance is critical; deliver spoken instructions near to a deaf child.
+• Distance is critical; deliver spoken instructions near to a deaf CYP.
 Provide good access to lip pattern and facial expression; don’t ‘walk and talk’!

 • Co-ordinate your learning activities if teaching in open-plan areas – don’t start your music lesson if the neighbouring class are reading!